sanyaade-augmented-reality/assistive2/trunk/SRC/README.txt

-Copyright (C) 2011 Ernest Staszuk, Kamil Neczaj
+Copyright (C) 2011 Kamil Neczaj, Ernest Staszuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in